The protective stain guard coating DOES NOT prevent stains.

 Surprise!!
 Using anything to clean spots, aside from the vinegar and water mixture will remove the stain guard coating.
 This includes any type of spot cleaners, carpet cleaning solutions, and regular carpet cleaning service.

 As you travel across your rug every day you are slowly removing the stain guard coating.
 With brand new carpet this coating should last approximately 2 year with light traffic (2 people), 1.5 years with medium traffic (family of 4), and 1 year with heavy traffic (+4 people, or 2-3 people with pets).
 Once the allotted time has elapsed it is time to clean.
 Remember to reapply the coating, or spots may set into stains, and wear will appear more quickly.

-Carpets that are not cleaned at the recommended time above may start to develop stains, and wear patterns.
+Carpets not cleaned when recommended may develop stains, and wear patterns.

-Wear patterns cannot be removed with cleaning.
+Cleaning carpet cannot remove wear patterns.
 It is damage caused by friction as the carpet fibers are frayed apart by walk.
 The stain guard coating seals the fibers to help slow the development of wear patterns, leading to a longer carpet life.

-Wear patter.
+Wear pattern.
 While cleaning has improved the walking path some wear still remains.